pyrotek45/avon/tutorial/TUTORIAL.md

 ### Your First Program

 Let's start with the simplest possible Avon program.
-Create a file called `hello.av`:
+Create a file called `hello.av` (or see `examples/` for working examples):

 ```avon
 "Hello, world!"